aakers24/THM/Paths/SOC1/SOC1.md

 * Using a disk image, the entire drive can be scanned (manually or using tools for automating).

-    * Autopsy is one tool that can be used to scan disk image.
+    * Autopsy is one tool that can be used to scan disk images.

 #### Windows Filesystem Forensics